Winter Sleepers

 Winter Sleepers (Winterschläfer meaning "hibernators") is a 1997 German film directed by Tom Tykwer.
-It was premiered at the Locarno International Film Festival.
+It premiered at the Locarno International Film Festival.

 Plot

-The film is set in the deeply snowy alpine winter resort of Berchtesgaden in Bavaria; the story begins shortly after Christmas Day, with five people returning, not all of whom are connected.
+The film is set in the snowy alpine resort of Berchtesgaden in Bavaria.
+The story begins shortly after Christmas Day, with five people returning, not all of whom are connected.

-Laura, a surgical nurse, and Rebecca, a translator, live together in the house that Laura inherited from her great aunt.
+Laura, a surgical nurse, and Rebecca, a translator, live together in a house that Laura inherited.
 René is a projectionist in a cinema.
-Marco, Rebecca's boyfriend, is a skiing instructor who drives an expensive Alfa Romeo.
+Marco, Rebecca's boyfriend, is a skiing instructor who drives an Alfa Romeo.
 Theo is a middle-aged farmer who lives with his wife Edith, their daughter, and two sons on a poor farm nearby.

-When Marco arrives, he is greeted passionately by Rebecca, and tugged into the house.
-He leaves his car open outside, with the key still in the ignition.
-It is the early morning, and René, walking drunkenly home, passes the house, taking pictures, among other things, of Rebecca and Marco having sex inside.
+When Marco arrives, he is greeted passionately by Rebecca.
+He leaves his car open, with the key still in the ignition.
+Walking by the house in the early morning, a drunken René takes pictures, including of Rebecca and Marco having sex inside.
 Finally, he climbs into the car and drives away.
-Theo, meanwhile, is taking his horse to the veterinarian, but doesn't let his daughter come with him.
-He doesn't notice when she sneaks into the horse trailer with the animal.
-Theo, distracted by his sons calling him on a walkie-talkie and driving on the wrong side of the road, almost collides with René.
-The Alfa Romeo crashes off the road and into a snowdrift and Rene is not hurt; however, the horse trailer is flipped over and the girl and horse badly injured.
-Theo is dazed, but René, rather than helping, takes a photo of him, and as he walks off, Theo is stricken by a strange snake-like scar on the back of René's head.
-When Theo is helped out of his truck by a passing driver, he shoots the injured horse on the spot and takes his daughter to the hospital where Laura works.
+Theo, meanwhile, is taking his horse to the veterinarian, but doesn't notice when his daughter sneaks into the horse trailer with the animal.
+Distracted and swerving into the opposite lane, Theo almost collides with René.
+The Alfa Romeo crashes into a snowdrift but Rene is not hurt.
+However, the trailer is flipped over and the girl and horse are badly injured.
+Rather than helping, René takes a photo and walks off.
+Theo is dazed, but vaguely notes a striking snake-like scar on the back of René's head.
+When Theo is helped out of his truck by a passing driver, he shoots the injured horse and takes his daughter to the hospital where Laura works.

-There, Laura hears Theo becoming obsessed with finding the man who caused the accident, to prove his own innocence: no-one believes that there was another car, because it is buried under snow.
-All he remembers was the shape of René's scar.
-The young girl is operated-on and is in a coma, between life and death.
+Laura overhears Theo becoming obsessed with proving his innocence.
+No-one believes that there was another driver, because the car is buried under snow.
+All he remembers is the shape of René's scar.
+His daughter had surgery and is in a coma.